 The income tax provision is calculated under the liability method.
 Deferred tax assets and liabilities are recorded based on the difference between the financial statement and tax bases of assets and liabilities at the enacted tax rates.
-The principal assets and liabilities giving rise to such differences are unrealized capital gains and losses, DAC, insurance reserves and differences in tax bases of invested assets.
+The principal assets and liabilities giving rise to such differences are DAC, insurance reserves and unrealized capital gains and losses.
 A deferred tax asset valuation allowance is established when there is uncertainty that such assets will be realized.